cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## GameManager

 In game development, we can manually place nodes using Box.prefab to build the map, but the map will be fixed.
-In order to make the map change everytime when the game starts and provide some surprises or the players, we can randomly build the map in code.
+In order to make the map change every time when the game starts and provide some surprises or the players, we can randomly build the map in code.

-Now, let's create a new TypeScript component called `GameManger`  in the Assets Manager window to archieve this.
+Now, let's create a new TypeScript component called `GameManger`  in the Assets Manager window to archive this.

 > **Note**：If you forget to rename the script or input the wrong name you don't want to use when creating a script component, The best way to fix it is to delete it and create a new one.
 > **Note**：If you modify the name of a script, the content in the script file will not change accordingly.

 After creating the `GameManger` script component, let's create a new node named **GameManager**, then attach `GameManager` to it.

-> **Note** Generally, we can attach the `GameManager` scipt component to any node in the scene, but for keeping the project structure well-organized, we usually create a node with the same name and attach the `GameManager` to it.
+> **Note** Generally, we can attach the `GameManager` script component to any node in the scene, but for keeping the project structure well-organized, we usually create a node with the same name and attach the `GameManager` to it.
 This rule applies to all XXXManager script components.

 ![create-game-manager.png](images/create-game-manager.png)

 To build the map, we will use the `Box.prefab` to create the nodes.

 So, the first thing we need to do is to add a property to the `GameManager` class for referencing the `Box.prefab`.